 Common HVLP Spray Gun Problems

-- Cup is leaking at gasket.
+- Cup is leaking at the gasket.
 Often this is not the gaskets fault.
 Check the ears on the cup and make sure they are not bent from over-tightening.

 - Orange Peel is usually caused by laying material on too thick at once.
 It can also be caused by using too hot of a reducer or shooting too far from the surface.